Chair’s Introduction

 Corporate Governance Report

-The Board of Directors ("the Board") has always recognised the importance and value of good corporate governance and has elected to adopt the UK Corporate Governance Code 2018 (the ‘Code’) as its corporate governance framework but it is aware that this Code has been drafted in the context of larger, main market listed companies.
+The Board of Directors ("the Board") has always recognised the importance and value of high standards of corporate governance and has elected to adopt the UK Corporate Governance Code 2018 (the ‘Code’) as its corporate governance framework but it is aware that this Code has been drafted in the context of larger, main market listed companies.

 Overview: Application of the UK Corporate Governance Code 2018 (the ‘Code’)